PROGmasters-Bootcamp-2023-June-Backend/Banksimulation_Lite/README.md

 Create a simple Bank Account Management System that allows users to manage their bank accounts.
 The application should be capable of creating accounts, depositing money, withdrawing money, and checking the balance.

+The tests are written, so you should work in TDD.

 Classes:

 BankAccount: This class represents a bank account.
 Each account should have the following variables: